 Justin W. Flory is a creative maker.
-He is best-known as an open source contributor based in the United States.
-Since he was 14, Justin has participated in numerous open source communities and led different initiatives to build sustainable software and communities.
+He is best known as an Open Source contributor and Free Culture advocate originally from the United States.
+Justin has participated in numerous Open Source communities and led different initiatives to build sustainable software and communities for over ten years.

-Additionally, he is a proud alum of the Rochester Institute of Technology with a Bachelor of Science in Networking & Systems Administration and double-minor in Free and Open Source Software and Free Culture, and Women’s and Gender Studies.
+Additionally, he is a proud alum of the Rochester Institute of Technology with a Bachelor of Science in Networking & Systems Administration and a double minor in Free and Open Source Software and Free Culture, and Women’s and Gender Studies.
 Go Tigers!

-Justin is also a contributor to the Fedora Project since 2014.
-In Fedora, he volunteered as team lead of the Community Operations team for four years and was a founding member of the Diversity and Inclusion Team.
+Justin is also a contributor to the Fedora Project since 2015.
+In Fedora, he volunteered as the team leader of the Community Operations team for four years and was a founding member of the Diversity, Equity, & Inclusion Team.
 He represented Fedora internationally at events and conferences, including FOSDEM, DevConf CZ, All Things Open, OSCAL, and others.

 Additionally, Justin is an avid traveler and always tries to learn something new from the places he visits and the people he meets.
 He is a music and coffee enthusiast!